 The photos feature Phoenix Fashion Week’s Emerging Models Eddene, Sydney, and Maureen – not to mention a hand-glittered skull – to complete the tone.

 As November nears each year, Phoenix becomes glutted with decorations and costumes centered around the holiday.
 Corresponding celebrations and expressions often look eccentric, if not a bit startling, to the uninitiated.
-In an effort to participate in the cultural phenomenon.

 Here’s a sneak peek of some behind the scenes shots.